CodingApps/MemeMeV2/README.md

 * Select image for adding text to and then save as meme.
 * Display memes as a TableView or CollectionView.
-* Also allow cameera to take picture for meme.
+* Also allow camera to take picture for meme.
 <br>

 ## Loading different screens from the TableView